-Our TiO2 business is enhanced by the following three complementary businesses, which comprised approximately 10% of our net sales in 2014:
+Our TiO2 business is enhanced by the following three complementary businesses, which comprised approximately 10% of our net sales in 2015:

-- We own and operate two ilmenite mines in Norway pursuant to a governmental concession with an unlimited term.
+- · We own and operate two ilmenite mines in Norway pursuant to a governmental concession with an unlimited term.
 Ilmenite is a raw material used directly as a feedstock by some sulfate-process TiO2 plants.
 We believe that we have a significant competitive advantage because our mines supply our feedstock requirements for all of our European sulfate-process plants.
-We also sell ilmenite ore to third-parties, some of whom are our competitors.
-The mines have estimated ilmenite reserves that are expected to last at least 50 years. - We manufacture and sell iron-based chemicals, which are co-products and processed co-products of the sulfate and chloride process TiO2 pigment production.
-These co-product chemicals are marketed through our Ecochem division and are primarily used as treatment and conditioning agents for industrial effluents and municipal wastewater as well as in the manufacture of iron pigments, cement and agricultural products. - We manufacture and sell titanium oxychloride and titanyl sulfate, which are side-stream specialty products from the production of TiO2.
+We also sell ilmenite ore to third parties, some of whom are our competitors, and we sell an ilmenite-based specialty product to the oil and gas industry.
+The mines have estimated ilmenite reserves that are expected to last at least 50 years. - · We manufacture and sell iron-based chemicals, which are co-products and processed co-products of the sulfate and chloride process TiO2 pigment production.
+These co-product chemicals are marketed through our Ecochem division and are primarily used as treatment and conditioning agents for industrial effluents and municipal wastewater as well as in the manufacture of iron pigments, cement and agricultural products. - · We manufacture and sell titanium oxychloride and titanyl sulfate, which are side-stream specialty products from the production of TiO2.
 Titanium oxychloride is used in specialty applications in the formulation of pearlescent pigments, production of electroceramic capacitors for cell phones and other electronic devices.
 Titanyl sulfate productions are used in pearlescent pigments, natural gas pipe and other specialty applications.